ralfwenske/dca/README.md

 1. Download daily BTC-USD price data as a CSV from Yahoo Finance ([instructions here](https://finance.yahoo.com/quote/BTC-USD/history/?period1=1410912000&period2=1749952879)).
 2. Place the file as `BTC-USD.csv` in the app directory (same folder as `index.html`).
 3. Open `index.html` in a modern web browser using a local web server (e.g. `python3 -m http.server`).
+4. Use the slider or date inputs to select your investment period.
-4. Set your desired start date, end date, investment amount, and interval.
+5. Enter your desired investment amount and interval.
-5. Click **Calculate** to see the results and interactive chart.
+6. Results and chart will update automatically as you make changes.
-6. Click **About DCA** for an explanation of the strategy.
+7. Click **About DCA** for an explanation of the strategy.

 ## Data Source